 Links: All project roads are identified by link numbers in the Detailed Project Report.
+According to this, SH 116 has been assigned the link ID of L1162 and L1163.

 Package: Packages are identified for the purpose of creating attractive construction contracts to National and International Contractors.
 A package average of 100 km of roads is made up of one or more Links.
 Contractors may not take interest in a contract if it is not of sufficient size and profitability to merit attention.
+A Contractor may bid for more than one contract package.
+The project road SH116 is Package I having link ID of L1162 and L1163.